openucx/ucx/docs/LoggingStyle.md

  - use small letters
  - avoid using '=': "device %s" instead of "device=%s" - to allow selecting the value using double-click from the terminal, and searching for it in text editors.
- - print flags using characters, for exaple:
+ - print flags using characters, for example:
     "%c%c", (flag1 ?
 '1' : '-'), (flag2 ?
 '2' : '-')

 * Errors: